Need Help Paying for Child Care?

 The children in School Readiness programs are assisted through screenings, assessments, and developmentally-appropriate early learning programs to prepare them for school.
 School readiness programs serve children birth to eight and some school-age children receive services before and after school.

-To determine if you are eligible for participation in the program, enter your information into the Unified Wait List Website.
+To determine if you are eligible for participation in the program, enter your information into the Family Portal.

-Enrollment into the School Readiness program occur when funding allows; otherwise, the Coalition maintains a wait list for services and families are enrolled when funding becomes available.
-For further information or questions contact us at (727) 233-8291.
+Enrollment into the School Readiness program occurs when funding allows; otherwise, the Coalition maintains a wait list for services and families are enrolled when funding becomes available.
+For further information or questions, contact us at (727) 233-8291.

-All parents enrolled in the School Readiness program must be determined eligible for services every three to six months.
+All parents enrolled in the School Readiness program must be determined eligible for services every six months.
 Some parents may require more frequent re-certifications depending on eligibility funding category.

 Once enrolled in the program, parents are given a re-certification appointment and list of required documents to bring to the appointment.
 It is imperative that parents keep the re-certification appointment so that their enrollment in the program is not jeopardized.